Adaptation to the Bologna Process

 • Doctorate Diploma € 200

-Admission to the Doctorate is governed by special regulations.
-Further information may be obtained from the Director of Studies or the President of the Institute.
+Admission is governed by a special set of rules, one of which is that doctoral research projects must include substantial work with Arabic sources, classical or contemporary.
+Further information can be obtained from the Director of Studies or from the President of the Institute.

 Certificates in Islamic Studies (Levels I and II): awarded respectively after completion of the courses in Islamic Studies of the Introductory Year and the 1st Year of the Licentiate.